-POE's are not readily available for Geosynchronous satellites, but I obtained some data which permitted me to form a reference orbit (using the filter-smoother combination in ODTK).
-The approximate accuracy was about 200 m throughout the time interval.
+POEs are not readily available for Geosynchronous satellites, but I obtained some data which permitted me to form a reference orbit (using the filter-smoother combination in ODTK).
 I then took a subset of that data, performed an orbit determination, and predicted the remainder of the time.
 While it would not be valid to perform an OD over the entire interval of data and then take a point and predict through times that were already processed, the filter can rapidly establish the orbit, enabling a slightly longer prediction time analysis.

-For the case in which the OD used about 2 days of data, the results are as follows.
+For the case in which the OD used about 2 days of data, the following results are shown.

-Figure 16: GEO OD Ephemeris Comparisons: Results are given for a GEO satellite after processing 2 days of data.
-The time intervals are 1 day, 1 week, and about 1 1⁄2 months.
-The difference after 1 week is about 1 km.
+Figure 16: GEO OD Ephemeris Comparisons: Results are given for a GEO satellite after a 2 day OD of observational data.
+The difference after 1 day is about 400m.

 Notice the immediate departure in the data, although reasonable performance considering the orbit is geosynchronous.
 The behavior is also remarkably similar (though not in scale) to the LEO cases.
-If we had used 4 days to establish the orbit, we get the results shown in Fig. 17.
+If we had used 3 days to establish the orbit, we get

-Figure 17: GEO OD Ephemeris Comparisons: Results are given for a GEO satellite after a 4 day OD of observational data.
-The difference after 1 day is about 200 m.
+Figure 17: GEO OD Ephemeris Comparisons: Results are given for a GEO satellite after a 3 day OD of observational data.
+The difference after 1 day is about 200m.

-The graphs (Fig. 16 and 17) do not start on the same date due to the difference in the length of the initial OD.
-However, notice that at 4 days into the future, the 4-day initial OD performs nearly 2-times better than the 2-day OD case.
-Obviously with more time (data) in the original OD, the filter estimate will get better - up until a point.
+The graphs (Fig. 14 and 15) do not start on the same date due to the difference in the length of the initial OD.
+However, notice that at 4 days into the future, the 3-day initial OD performs nearly 3-times better than the 2-day OD case.
+Obviously with more time (data) in the original OD, the fit will get better - up until a point.
 For this case, the filter continually improves with the new data, although after about 3 days, the improvements become much smaller.
-The key is that with just a few days of observational data, fairly accurate predictions can be made for a "long" period into the future.
+The key is that with just a few days observational data, fairly accurate predictions can be made for a "long" period into the future.
 The dominance of the tangential error growth is shown again.